-Claude Cowork vs Microsoft Copilot: 2026 AI Comparison & Evaluation
+Claude Cowork vs Microsoft Copilot: Which AI Agent Is Better in 2026?

 To decide between Claude Cowork and Microsoft Copilot, choose Claude Cowork if you need a "virtual co-worker" to autonomously manage local files and execute multi-step tasks on macOS.
 Choose Microsoft Copilot if you want an integrated AI assistant deeply embedded within your Word, Excel, and Teams workflow to boost daily productivity.